-Also note that using thin-sliced or pounded chicken breasts will ensure that the baked chicken and rice are both cooked though at the same time.
-Do not use regular thickness chicken breasts, halve them if that’s what you have.
+Note that using thin-sliced or pounded chicken breasts will ensure that the baked chicken and rice are both cooked though at the same time.
+Do not use regular thickness chicken breasts; halve them if that’s what you have.

 - 3 to 5 cloves garlic, finely minced or pressed

 - ¼ to ½ teaspoon red pepper flakes, or to taste